-Poomsae competitors must perform only the authorized Poomsae designated for their specific rank.
-Scores will be based on: proper order, beauty, grace, rhythm, accuracy, power, technique, and attitude.
-Authorized Poomsaes are those approved by the World Taekwondo Federation: Basic Forms 1 & 2, Taegeuk 1-8 and WTF Black Belt Poomsaes: Koryo, Keumgang, Taebaek etc.
+Poomsae competitors must only perform the authorized Poomsae designated for their specific rank.
+Scores will be based on: Beauty, grace, rhythm, accuracy, power, technique, and attitude.
+Authorized Poomsaes are those approved by the World Taekwondo: Basic Forms 1 & 2, Taegeuk 1-8, and WT Black Belt Poomsaes: Koryo, Keumgang, Taebaek etc..

 The chart below designates required Poomsaes for your rank.